Dokharty History, Family Crest & Coats of Arms

 Early Origins of the Dokharty family

 The surname Dokharty was first found in at Inishowen, in the barony of Raphoe, in County Donegal, where they were a large and influential sept, and were kin to the O'Donnells.

 They were one of the principal Irish clans to resist the Norman invasion of 1170 and were known as the Lords of Innishowen directly descended from the distinguished Irish General King Niall of the Nine Hostages, who was descended from the Heremon line of Irish Kings.

 The MacDevitts, who exist in large numbers in Inishowen, are descended from David O'Doherty, a chief of Cinel Conaill who was killed in 1208.
 Some members of the MacDevitt branch migrated to the territory of Oriel, now counties Louth, Monaghan, and south Down.
 There the "D" was aspirated creating the early Anglicization MacCaveat, and then the variation MacKevitt.

 Expanding their territory, they came to rule the peninsula of Inishowen in the 14th century.
 However, the poorly-timed and disastrous rebellion against the English crown led by Sir Cahir O'Dougherty in 1608, drastically reduced the power of the once powerful sept.

 "The O'Doghertys were a powerful Sept in County Donegal, and were located in Inishowen Barony, of which O'Dogherty was Lord.
 The Doghertys or Dohertys are numerously represented there at the present time."

 Early History of the Dokharty family

-Another 173 words (12 lines of text) covering the years 1783, 1587, 1608 and 1608 are included under the topic Early Dokharty History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dokharty research.
+Another 61 words (4 lines of text) covering the years 1783, 1587, 1608, 1608, 1677 and 1755 are included under the topic Early Dokharty History in all our PDF Extended History products and printed products wherever possible.